Andrew-Zhiltsov/social_network_system_design/readme.md

   - For guests: landing page
   - Registered user:
-    - recommendations by locations, by likes
+    - recommendations by locations, by rating
     - subscription feed
+    - rate and comment post

 - Search page

   - by location
   - by travelers

-- User's profile page (permanent URL)
+- User profile page (permanent URL)

   - edit for owner
   - subscribe for other users